Annual Survey of Service Industries: Architectural Services (ARCH)

 Imputation generates a complete and coherent microdata file that covers all survey variables.

-Estimation of totals is done by simple aggregation of the weighted values of all estimation units that are found in the domain of estimation.
+Estimation of totals is then done by simple aggregation of the values of all estimation units that are found in the domain of estimation.
 Estimates are computed for several domains of estimation such as industrial groups and provinces/territories, based on the most recent classification information available for the estimation unit and the survey reference period.
 It should be noted that this classification information may differ from the original sampling classification since records may have changed in size, industry or location.
 Changes in classification are reflected immediately in the estimates.

 When some enterprises have reported data combining many units located in more than one province or territory, or in more than one industrial classification, data allocation is required.
 Factors based on information from sources such as tax files and Business Register profiles are used to allocate the data reported on the combined report among the various estimation units where this enterprise is in operation.
 The characteristics of the estimation units are used to derive the domains of estimation, including the industrial classification and the geography.